moneybutton/bsv/README.md

 5. All standard features of the blockchain are implemented (or will be) and saved in lib/.
 All BIPs are correctly implemented and, where appropriate, saved as bipxx.js in lib/ (since that is their standard name).
-In order to allow rapid development, fullnode includes non-standard and experimental features.
+In order to allow rapid development, Fullnode includes non-standard and experimental features.
 Any non-standard features (such as colored coins or stealth addresses) are labeled as such in index.js as well as in comments.